Don't Speak

-"Don't Speak" is a song by American rock band No Doubt from their third studio album, Tragic Kingdom (1995).
-It was released as the third single from Tragic Kingdom in the United States on April 15, 1996, by Interscope Records.
-Lead singer Gwen Stefani and her brother Eric Stefani, former No Doubt member, wrote the song originally as a love song.
-The song went through several rewrites and new versions.
-Gwen modified it into a breakup song about her bandmate and ex-boyfriend Tony Kanal, shortly after he ended their seven-year relationship.
+"Don't Speak" is a song by American rock band No Doubt, featured on their third studio album, Tragic Kingdom (1995).
+Released in Europe in November 1996 by Interscope Records, the song was initially written as a love song by lead singer Gwen Stefani and her brother, former band member Eric Stefani.
+However, after several revisions, Gwen reworked the lyrics into a breakup song, reflecting the end of her seven-year relationship with bandmate Tony Kanal.

-Despite the song's popularity and substantial airplay, "Don't Speak" did not chart on the US Billboard Hot 100 (as rules of the times required commercial singles for charting and one was not issued for the song), but it did reach number one on the Hot 100 Airplay chart for 16 weeks.
-Outside the United States, it topped the charts in Australia, Canada, Iceland, the Netherlands, New Zealand, the Republic of Ireland and the United Kingdom, becoming No Doubt's most successful international single.
+"Don't Speak" topped the Billboard Hot 100 Airplay chart for 16 weeks, but did not appear on the Billboard Hot 100, which at the time excluded songs that were not issued in the US as a physical single.
+Outside the United States, the song topped the charts in Australia, Canada, Iceland, the Netherlands, New Zealand, the Republic of Ireland and the United Kingdom, becoming No Doubt's most successful international single.
 "Don't Speak" was nominated for Song of the Year and Best Pop Performance by a Duo or Group with Vocals at the 40th Grammy Awards.

 "Don't Speak" was ranked at number 495 on Blender magazine's "The 500 Greatest Songs Since You Were Born".
-The song is a playable track in the 2009 video game Band Hero, and is also included as a downloadable song in 2008's Rock Band 2, as well as part of the No Doubt Track Pack for Guitar Hero III.
+The song is a playable track in the 2009 video game Band Hero, and was also released as a downloadable song for 2008's Rock Band 2, as well as part of the No Doubt Track Pack for Guitar Hero III.
 The song has been sampled by multiple hip hop artists, including in Rakim's song "Dedicated" and Ice Cube's "War & Peace".